fthiella/Sentosa/README.md

 Even if still in developement and with some features missing, I'm using Sentosa within my team and within my company already.
 This is how to prepare the server.

+You will need perl:

+   yum insall perl

-Make sure cpanminus is installed:
+Also make sure cpanminus is installed:

     yum install cpanminus